 In London, forty of the world's top cyclists took part in the Good Friday International Cycling Championships (13 April).

-In London, forty of the world's top cyclists took part in the Good Friday International Cycling Championships (13 April).
+Background: In London, forty of the world's top cyclists took part in the Good Friday International Cycling Championships (13 April).
 The event is regarded as an important curtain-raiser to the World Cycling Championships in August.

 SYNOPSIS: One of the top races in the programme is the one thousand metres sprint.
 The winner becomes the Champion of Champions.
 And this year's race was especially gruelling for the winning rider.
 Facing a tough tactical battle waged by the two French qualifiers, Alex Pont???t and Yave Cahard, the Dutch rider, Lauw Veldt managed to break through the opposition into the lead.